Horisk-Leslie-Development/preside-ext-bugloghq/README.md

 ## Installation

-The extension can be [installed through](https://forgebox.io/view/preside-ext-bugloghq).
+The extension can be [installed using Forgebox](https://forgebox.io/view/preside-ext-bugloghq).

 ```sh
 box install preside-ext-bugloghq